ZerBea/wifi_laboratory/README.md

 a Raspberry Pi is not able to handle more than one interface!

-pselect doesn't like to be interrupted by another timer
+pselect doesn't like to be interrupted by another timer.

 it is mandatory to ACK NULL and ACTION frames within a 4way handshake!

+short preambles work with every wireless type other than older types with limited transmission rates in the 1 to 2 Mbps range.